nixzhu/Ananda/README.md

 ## Swift Macro

-With Swift 5.9 and [AnandaMacros](https://github.com/nixzhu/AnandaMacros), you can use macro to eliminate the initialization methods as follow:
+With [AnandaMacros](https://github.com/nixzhu/AnandaMacros), you can use macros to eliminate the need for initialization methods, as shown below:

 ```swift
 import Foundation